buttburger1/WoW-1.12.1-ESP-Hack/README.md

 # WoW-1.12.1-ESP-Hack

-A work in progress built on VS2012, program uses DirectX 9 SDK libraries
+ESP dll and Injector with extra functionality that are entirely optional!
+Built on VS2012, program uses DirectX 9 SDK libraries
 (Older stuff moved to old branch)

+June/20/2022 -dxdll12
+-Added combat bot scripting that can be changed with just a text editor!

 May/7/2022 - WinAPI DLL Injector5
--Bot can now gather, loot chests/crates, and especially mine nodes several times until no more
+-Bot can now gather, loot chests/crates, and especially mine nodes several times
--Added extra functionality (GUID timer, skip/revert path, rec CTM) incase bot gets stuck
+-Added functionality (GUID timer, skip/revert path, rec CTM, Anti-AFK) incase bot gets stuck

 May/3/2022 - WinAPI DLL Injector3
 -Added bot GUI, and CTM pathing with a test run script around Stormwind Trade District, or record your own path!